 docker run ... are handled by Docker CLI and result in the invocation of dockerd API.

-The Docker daemon - dockerd listens for Docker API requests and manages host's Container life-cycles by utilizing contanerd
+The Docker daemon - dockerd listens for Docker API requests and manages the host’s Container life-cycles by utilizing contanerd

 dockerd can listen for Docker Engine API requests via three different types of Socket: unix, tcp, and fd.
 By default, a unix domain socket is created at